.....With a heart that will never ever heal.

 Anyone can be a Father but it takes one hell of a man to be a Dad.

-So this year please make a point of telling your Dad just how much he means to you and please look out for friends who sadly wont have the opportunity.
+So this year please look out for friends who sadly wont have the opportunity to spend the day with their dad.
 Just a text message or a phone call can make such a difference, you don't need to acknowledge their Dad's not around, simply be cause for a brief distraction in what for some is such a difficult day.

 Much Love Dawn xx